Two badly injured in Hawke's Bay workshop fire

 Two people badly injured in a workshop fire in Akitio have been flown to Wellington Hospital.

-A spokesperson from St John said emergency services were called to the blaze in the remote part of Tararua roughly an hour's drive from Dannevirke at 12.28pm on Tuesday.
+A spokesperson from St John said emergency services were called to the blaze in the remote part of Tararua roughly an hour's drive from Dannevirke at 12.28pm today.

 One person was in a critical condition and the second was in a serious condition.